 You can do fewer or more wraps, depending on how full you want your pom poms to be.
 It’s just important to do roughly the same number on each side so your pom pom won’t be lop-sided.

-2. CLose the First Side
+2. Close The First Side

 Once you’re done wrapping the first side, close it and open the other side.

-3. Wrap the Other Side
+3. Wrap The Second Side

 Repeat the process from before, wrapping the entire second side of the pom pom maker.
 Then close the second side.
 It should look like this:

-4. Cut the Pom Pom
+4. Cut The Pom Pom

 Now take the craft scissors and cut all the way around the groove in the pom pom maker.
 When I first started my pom-pom-making journey, I tried to use regular scissors to cut them.
 Is it possible- yes, sort of.
 But it’s difficult and frustrating.
 I ordered these $6 craft scissors, and they’re perfect!